 Fortum's waste to energy project in Klaipeda commissioned in spring 2013 is the first plant of its kind in the country.
-Joint waste to energy project UAB “Kauno kogeneracinė jėgainė”, developed together with UAB “Lietuvos energija”, is planned to start its commercial operation in 2020.
+Joint waste to energy project UAB “Kauno kogeneracinė jėgainė”, developed together with UAB “Ignitis grupė”, is planned to start its commercial operation in 2020.

-In 2017, the company sold 499 GWh of heat and 170 GWh of electricity.
+In 2019, the company sold 445 GWh of heat and 144 GWh of electricity.
 The combined heat and power (CHP) plant in Fortum Klaipeda uses non-hazardous municipal and industrial waste and biofuels.
-Fortum Švenčionių Energija (in operation since 2001) and Fortum Joniškio Energija (in operation since 2000) generate and deliver district heat and are based on gas and biofuel.
+Fortum Švenčionių energija (in operation since 2001) and Fortum Joniškio energija (in operation since 2000) generate and deliver district heat and are based on gas and biofuel.

 The combined heat and power (CHP) plant Fortum Klaipeda

 The combined heat and power (CHP) plant uses non-hazardous municipal and industrial waste as fuel.
-250,000 tons of waste and biofuel can be incinerated annually in the plant's boiler, the energy efficiency of which is almost 90%.
-Heat production capacity of the plant is 50 MW (additionally 15 MW from condenser during winter time) and power generation capacity 20 MW.
+255,000 tons of waste and biofuel can be incinerated annually in the plant's boiler, the energy efficiency of which is almost 90%.
+Heat production capacity of the plant is 50 MW (additionally 15 MW from flue gas condenser during winter time) and power generation capacity 20 MW.